Home

 Kitchen Color Schemes

-Choosing from an unlimited number of kitchen color schemes can be a daunting task.
-Here are seven essential steps to take when selecting colors for your kitchen remodel.
-While it may be helpful, it is not necessary to follow these steps in order.
+There are seven essential steps to take when selecting colors for your kitchen remodel.
+While often helpful, it is not necessary to follow these steps in order.

-STEP 1 - Choose your cabinet colors.
-Kitchen cabinets typically take up 50% of your budget and occupy about 40% of the visual space in your kitchen.
-For these reasons, most people start out by choosing a cabinetry color that fits their tastes before choosing other colors in their kitchen.
+1. Choosing cabinet colors: Kitchen cabinets typically take up 50% of your budget and occupy about 40% of the visual space in your kitchen.
+For these reasons, it's best to start out by choosing a cabinet color that fits your personality and your home's style before deciding the other colors in your kitchen.

-STEP 2 - Choose your appliance colors.
-Your cabinetry cannot be finalized until you know which appliances you intend to buy.
+2. Choosing appliance colors: Your cabinetry order cannot be finalized until you know which appliances you intend to buy.
 As focal points, your sink and appliances can have a big impact on your kitchen color scheme.

-STEP 3 - Choose your countertop colors.
-Your kitchen countertops are close to eye level and will occupy a large portion of your visual space.
+3. Choosing countertop colors: Your kitchen countertops are close to eye level and will occupy a large portion of your visual space.
 Be sure to bring a sample of your cabinetry color to help you choose a coordinating countertop color.

-STEP 4 - Choose your flooring colors.
-When selecting a kitchen floor color, be sure it coordinates well with the cabinets, countertops, and appliances, as well as with the floors in adjoining rooms.
+4. Choosing flooring colors: When selecting a kitchen floor color, be sure it coordinates well with the cabinets, countertops, and appliances, as well as with the floors in adjoining rooms.

-STEP 5 - Choose your backsplash colors.
-By now your kitchen color scheme is nearly complete.
+5. Choosing a backsplash color: By now your kitchen color scheme is nearly complete.
 There are many backsplash options that can either coordinate or clash with your color scheme, so if you need extra help, don't hesitate to enlist the services of a designer when selecting a backsplash.

-STEP 7 - Choose your hardware colors.
-Your faucets and cabinet handles are installed last, after the cabinets and granite have been completed.
+7. Choosing hardware colors: Your faucets and cabinet handles are installed later, after the cabinets and granite have been completed.
 While it is common to coordinate the faucets and handles colors, it is not required.

 Colors by Style